hoangtk0100/instatruck-insterview/readme.md

 # Instatruck coding test

-This is a small coding test to evaluate development skills.
+Small coding tests to evaluate development skills.

-## Goal
+## Python test Goal

 The `instatest.py` file contains a class, a mock and some basic tests.
 The candidate should: